 Courage, curiosity, compassion and service are the values of the Mandela School of Science & Technology.

 Courage: Students act bravely and ethically for the greater good of society and must have the courage to stand for what is right.

 Curiosity: Students must have inquiring minds, must be open to knowledge and new ideas from the world around them in order to change it for the better.
 They must demonstrate a positive attitude towards learning, respect their teachers and have discipline at school.

 Compassion: Students must show compassion towards all people from different cultural and social backgrounds.
 They must have respect for humanity and the environment.

 Service: Students must have a passion to serve the community and develop a lifelong commitment to make the world around them a better place.

 The school emblem was designed by Siemens with input from the local community.
 It takes the form of a traditional Xhosa shield (with the local flora) split into three parts by a wind turbine.
 The top section represents the village of Mvezo, the left and right sections highlight the science and technology focus of the school.

 The school motto developed by local community members is: Education is Freedom.
 It is inspired by the famous quote of Nelson Mandela: “Education is the most powerful weapon which you can use to change the world”.

-The acting school principle Patuxolo Toni started teaching at a very young age.
+The principal Patuxolo Toni started teaching at a very young age.
 Specializing in maths, biology and science, as well as history, he taught mostly in rural areas.
 In 1995, he further received his master’s degree in International Relations and Economics.
 Toni transformed the nearby Dalindyebo Secondary School from a moderate school into one of the top performing schools in the Eastern Cape, with an 88% pass rate for grade 12 in 2012.
 Until today, he provides training and mentoring to government officials, school leaders and project teams.
-With his vast teaching and management experience, Mandela School of Science & Technology has found an extremely qualified and motivated acting school principle.
+With his vast teaching and management experience, Mandela School of Science & Technology has found an extremely qualified and motivated principal.